agilbertson1977/smashpodder/README.txt

 podcatching client based on MashPodder, and eaerlier, BashPodder

-This is Andrew Gilbertson fork of Chess Griffin's podcast downloading client, MashPodder.
+This is Andrew Gilbertson's fork of Chess Griffin's podcast downloading client, MashPodder.
 Many of the updates are simply refactoring to make the code easier to deal with; however, see the end of this README for details about what's changed.